 Make Mutabal (Moutabel, Middle Eastern Roasted Eggplant Dip) using my easy traditional recipe.
-This creamy dip is a wonderful way to use brinjal, a vegetable that not many people like.
-Here is how to make it (vegetarian, gluten-free).
+This creamy dip is a wonderful way to use brinjal, a vegetable that few people like.
+Here is how to make it.

 About Mutabal